softdevpro9/Eclone-backend/README.md

 # Eclone - App
 [Client](https://github.com/DannyBrito/Eclone-client)
-> An ecommerce app that allows users to quickly list and adquired items for sell.
+> An eCommerce app that allows users to quickly list and acquired items for sell.
 Inspired by letgot & ebay.

 ## Features: